Never Speak with Police

 A detective calls.
 He just wants to talk, to get your side of the story.
 He didn’t say he wants to “interrogate” you.
-The detective sounds like a nice guy, like he’s trying to be fair.
+The detective sounds like he’s trying to be fair.

 Always remember: when the police want to speak with you, you should never speak with the police.
 If you have any doubt, call me.
 Give me a chance to set you straight.

 The detective is trying to persuade you to tell him anything.
 The problem for you is that the detective will never believe you unless you confess to a crime.

 Tell the truth; tell a lie; say a little or a lot; innocent, guilty, or somewhere in between.
 It doesn’t matter.
 THE POLICE WILL ARREST YOU NO MATTER WHAT YOU SAY.
 Of course, they won’t tell you this up front.
 They might even encourage you to believe otherwise.

 The police want to speak with you because they already possess evidence that you committed a crime: even if you didn’t commit a crime, the police possess some evidence tending to prove that you did.
 That’s why they want to speak with you: they think you did it.

 For example, if one “witness” told them you committed a crime, the police have enough evidence to arrest you.
 It doesn’t matter if that one witness is your mortal enemy; if that one witness has a financial motive to falsely accuse you; if that one witness is a known liar.
 No matter how innocent you are, no matter how charming and persuasive – you will never talk your way out of getting arrested.

 Since the police will arrest you no matter you say, do not, under any circumstances, speak with police without having a lawyer physically present with you.
 (Being physically present is the only way your lawyer can cover your mouth with his hands to prevent you from speaking.)